AgustinSRG/webrtc-cdn/doc/signaling.md

 The required arguments are:

  - `Request-ID` - An unique ID for the play session.
-Any messages refering to it will have the same identifier as an argument.
+Any messages referring to it will have the same identifier as an argument.
  - `Stream-ID` - Unique stream ID.
 Both the publisher and the players need this identifier to use the same WebRTC stream.

 Optional arguments: